COMBAT BASICS

 DEFENSE

-You have strike defense, grapple defense and rush defense.
+You have strike defense, grapple defense and dynamic defense.
 This measures your skill at defending against each different type of attack.
-These are determined by your Biometric stats and bolstered by your Perks… and can be further enhanced by certain fighting styles, abilities, etc.
+These are determined by your Biometric stats and bolstered by your Perks… [see chart below] and can be further enhanced by certain fighting styles, abilities, etc.

 The higher these numbers are, the harder you are to hit with that type of attack, but remember… this game is primarily about offense, so only the attacker gets a dice roll.
 The Defense Number is a static number that has to be met or exceeded for an attack to be successful.